thierrymoudiki/thierrymoudiki.github.io/_posts/2024-12-09-bayesconfoptim.md

 In this post, I'll show how to use conformalized surrogates for optimization, thanks to [GPopt](https://github.com/Techtonique/GPopt) and [nnetsauce](https://github.com/Techtonique/nnetsauce).
 With this approach, any surrogate model can be used for optimization, and there's no more constraint on the choice of a prior (Gaussian, Laplace, etc.).
 The acquisition function is the lower confidence bound (LCB) of the conformalized surrogate model.

-A future post will show how to use conformalized surrogates for Machine Learning and Deep Learning.
+A future post will show how to use conformalized surrogates for Machine Learning and Deep Learning hyperparameter tuning.

 ```bash
 pip install GPopt nnetsauce